PotcFdk/2048-AI/README.md

-# 2048 AI
+# pointless2048

 AI for the game [2048](https://github.com/gabrielecirulli/2048).
+Modified to be extremly simple and pointless to play.
+The original AI project that this one is based on can be found [here](https://github.com/ov3y/2048-AI).

-See it in action [here](http://ov3y.github.io/2048-AI/).
+See it in action [here](http://PotcFdk.github.io/2048-AI/).
 (Hit the auto-run button to let the AI attempt to solve it by itself)

 The algorithm is iterative deepening depth first alpha-beta search.
 The evaluation function tries to keep the rows and columns monotonic (either all decreasing or increasing) while aligning same-valued tiles and minimizing the number of tiles on the grid.
 For more detail on how it works, [check out my answer on stackoverflow](http://stackoverflow.com/a/22389702/1056032).